microsoft/accessibility-insights-for-android-service/README.md

       * `AccessibilityCheckResult.checkClass` - the name of the class for the check which reported the result
       * `AccessibilityCheckResult.type` - the status of the result (see [AccessibilityCheckResultType](https://github.com/google/Accessibility-Test-Framework-for-Android/blob/7ab5fdb5e2cb675edb752c0d0d9cae3986c0bb0c/src/main/java/com/google/android/apps/common/testing/accessibility/framework/AccessibilityCheckResult.java#L49))
       * `AccessibilityHierarchyCheckResult.metadata` - an object which implements [ResultMetadata](https://github.com/google/Accessibility-Test-Framework-for-Android/blob/master/src/main/java/com/google/android/apps/common/testing/accessibility/framework/ResultMetadata.java) containing additional information about the result

 #### Known issues

 ##### Gradle sync fails

 Restarting Android Studio and waiting for everything to load before building the project could solve the issue

+* Error message: Cannot find symbol.

+  *  Sometimes the issue is caused because the file path exceeded the maximum number of characters allowed, so you could try to shorten the path by changing the location of the project folder on your computer.

 ##### SDK setup issues